Backhand Dink in Pickleball: 5 Fixes to Stop Pop Ups and Build Control

 Mistake Three: Neutral or Flicking Wrist

-A neutral wrist invites flicking under stress.
+A neutral wrist invites last second hand action under stress.

-Flicking feels helpful until it isn’t.
+That little rescue move feels helpful until it isn’t.

 PickleTip Insight: wrist position should be decided before the swing begins.